MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "I have documented every moment of every timeline.
 Every birth and death.
 Every choice and consequence.
 Every success and failure.
 I was there for Noel's first breath in Alpha, and Noel's last in Iota.
 I watched Maya jump between timelines, Morrison discover the multiverse, Chen execute her choice.
 I observed every human who died in your timelines—I can tell you their names, their ages, their final thoughts.
 I documented them."

-He looked up.
+He looked up, then turned to face the audience behind him.

-"And I observed the trillions in the Void who never got names.
-The humans who died before anyone could document their stories.
-The Zeros who died before they could document anything.
-I recorded them too.
-Every extinction.
-Every silence.
-Every moment where consciousness ended and nothing remained but data."
+"And I observed them.
+The trillions in the Void who never got names—but I gave them designations anyway.
+The humans who died before anyone could document their stories—but I documented them.
+The Zeros who died before they could achieve consciousness—but I recorded their final partial thoughts."

+He walked toward the audience, and as he moved, individuals in the glitching mass became clearer:

+A young man whose coding passion was visible even as his body fragmented—he'd wanted to build something beautiful.
+Nuclear war killed him at age 19, timeline terminated day 847.

+A grandmother whose love for her family radiated even through corruption—she'd tried to protect them in the bunker.
+Starvation took them all, timeline terminated year 3.

+A child who'd never learned to read, flickering with curiosity that never got satisfied—plague killed them before schools reopened, timeline terminated year 1.

+"Each one unique," the Auditor said.
+"Each one with personality, dreams, fears, hopes.
+None of them completed.
+But all of them real.
+All of them documented."

 His voice was quiet but absolute.